Lorenzo-bulosan/Calculator/README.md

 # Description

-Repository containing the unit test and methods for developing a calculator
+Repository containing the UI, unit test and methods for developing a calculator, you can build this and will produce a .exe windows application that can be run in your computer or any desktop

 ### :star:Content